Vaccines alliance nears deal on cervical cancer shots

 The alliance also said it was responding to WHO recommendations by offering funding for vaccines against the rubella virus, which can lead to birth defects and miscarriages.

-It said forecasted demand suggests that more than 700 million children could be reached by 2015 and one billion by 2020 through campaigns and routine immunization.
+It said forecasted demand suggests that more than 700 million children could be reached by 2015 and one billion by 2020 through campaigns and routine immunisation.